How do I sample for oak wilt?

 The Do’s and Don’ts for testing

 Do cut live branches with symptomatic leaves.
 An adequate oak wilt submission consists of three (3) recently wilted branches of at least 6 inches long and 1-2 inches thick.
+Inspect the wood for discoloration, the presence of vascular streaking increases the chances of pathogen detection.

 Do place oak branches in a plastic bag to retain moisture.